microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 <img src="./images/Screenshot_2022-05-03_125547_edit2.png" height="428">

 4. Try `GET List Patients` in the `FHIR CALLS` collection and press `Send`.
-If the response is as shown below, this means you successfully queried FHIR service for a list of every Patient Resource stored on the FHIR server.
+If the response is as shown below, this means you successfully queried FHIR service for a list of every Patient Resource stored in the database (currently only one patient).
 This means your setup is fully functional.

 <img src="./images/Screenshot_2022-05-03_125626_edit.png" height="428">